pravindev666/Tradyx-Aleph/README.md

 ## 📊 Success Stories (Future)

-> "Tradyx's Market Mood Index helped me avoid a major loss during the recent volatility spike." - Anonymous Trader
+> "Tradyxa's Market Mood Index helped me avoid a major loss during the recent volatility spike." - Anonymous Trader

 > "The ML predictions are surprisingly accurate.
 I use them as a confirmation signal for my trades." - Professional Trader